Superior Mesenteric Artery Syndrome

 Woman with headache and stomach pain on sofa

-Superior Mesenteric Artery Syndrome (SMAS) can greatly impact a patient’s quality of life.
+Superior Mesenteric Artery SMA Syndrome can greatly impact a patient’s quality of life.
 The chronic pain, malnutrition, and digestive discomfort caused by this condition often affect daily activities, social interactions, and emotional well-being.
 Dr. Tierney and our dedicated team understand the physical and emotional challenges of SMAS and work to provide personalized care that addresses every aspect of the patient’s experience.

 Through advanced diagnostics, non-invasive therapies, and expert surgical interventions, we help patients regain their health, restore their digestive function, and improve their overall quality of life.